Historical Vedic religion: Indo-European roots and syncreticism

-Many of the qualities of Indo-Iranian god of might/victory, Verethraghna, were transferred to the adopted god Indra, who became the central deity of the developing Old Indic culture.
+Many of the qualities of the Indo-Iranian god of might/victory, Verethraghna, were transferred to the adopted god Indra, who became the central deity of the developing Old Indic culture.
 Indra was the subject of 250 hymns, a quarter of the Rig Veda.
 He was associated more than any other deity with Soma, a stimulant drug (perhaps derived from Ephedra) probably borrowed from the BMAC religion.
 His rise to prominence was a peculiar trait of the Old Indic speakers.

 The oldest inscriptions in Old Indic, the language of the Rig Veda, are found in northern Syria, the location of the Mitanni kingdom.
 The Mitanni kings took Old Indic throne names, and Old Indic technical terms were used for horse-riding and chariot-driving.
-The Old Indic term r'ta, meaning "cosmic order and truth", the central concept of the Rig Veda, was also employed in the Mitanni kingdom.
+The Old Indic term ṛta, meaning "cosmic order and truth", the central concept of the Rig Veda, was also employed in the Mitanni kingdom.
 Old Indic gods, including Indra, were also known in the Mitanni kingdom.

-South Asian influences
+Indian subcontinental influences

 The Vedic religion was the product of "a composite of the Indo-Aryan and Harappan cultures and civilizations".
 White (2003) cites three other scholars who "have emphatically demonstrated" that Vedic religion is partially derived from the Indus Valley civilization.

-It is unclear if the theory in diverse Vedic texts actually reflect the folk practices, iconography, and other practical aspects of the Vedic religion.
-The Vedic religion changed when Indo-Aryan people migrated into the Ganges Plain after c.
+It is unclear if the theory in diverse Vedic texts actually reflects the folk practices, iconography, and other practical aspects of the Vedic religion.
+The Vedic religion changed when Indo-Aryan people migrated into the Gangetic Plain after c.
 1100 BCE and became settled farmers, further syncretizing with the native cultures of northern India.
 The evidence suggests that the Vedic religion evolved in "two superficially contradictory directions", namely an ever more "elaborate, expensive, and specialized system of rituals", which survives in the present-day srauta-ritual, and "abstraction and internalization of the principles underlying ritual and cosmic speculation" within oneself, akin to the Jain and Buddhist tradition.

 Aspects of the historical Vedic religion still continue in modern times.
 For instance, the Nambudiri Brahmins continue the ancient Śrauta rituals, and the complex Vedic rituals of Śrauta are practised in Kerala and coastal Andhra.
 The Kalash people residing in northwest Pakistan also continue to practise a form of the ancient Vedic religion.
 (Note: Up to the late 19th century, the Nuristanis of Afghanistan observed a primitive form of Hinduism until they were forcibly converted to Islam under the rule of Abdur Rahman Khan.
 However, aspects of the historical Vedic religion survived in other corners of the Indian subcontinent, such as Kerala, where the Nambudiri Brahmins continue the ancient Śrauta rituals.
 The Kalash people residing in northwest Pakistan also continue to practise a form of the ancient Vedic religion.)
 It has also been suggested by Michael Witzel that Shinto, the native religion of Japan, contains some influences from the ancient Vedic religion.